NorthernTempest/wandering_bastion/docs/cracked-facade/rule/lineage/elf.md

 - Trance: Elves don’t need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 (The Common word for such meditation is “trance.”)
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.
 - Elven Specialty: When you take this race, choose one of the following 3 options:
 	- Fey Magic: You gain the following abilities:
-		- You know one cantrip of your choice from the wizard spell list.
+		- You know one cantrip of your choice.
 Intelligence is your spellcasting ability for it.
 		- You have advantage on any ranged spell attack or ability check you make as part of casting a spell.
 		- You can speak, read, and write one extra language of your choice.
 	- Fey Hunter: You gain the following abilities: